recitativonika/teneo-account-creator/readme.md

 	```bash
 	node index.js
 	```
+5. Registered account will be saved in `account.txt` with `email,password` format

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.